InsaLili/insalili.github.io/pages/cv.md

 <div class="home">
 	<div class="section">
 		<h3>Profile</h3>
-			<p>I obtained my Ph.D. degree in the department of Computer Science at the University of Lyon, INSA-Lyon, France.
+			<p>I obtained my Ph.D. degree in the department of Computer Science at <a target="_blank" href="http://www.insa-lyon.fr/en">INSA Lyon</a>, <a target="_blank" href="http://www.cnrs.fr/">CNRS</a>, France.
 My supervisors were Audrey Serna, <a href="http://www.tabard.fr/" target="_blank">Aurélien Tabard</a> and <a href="http://perso.univ-lemans.fr/~sgeorge/index.html" target="_blank">Sébastien George</a>.
-I was affiliated with laboratory LIRIS and CNRS.
+I was affiliated with laboratory LIRIS.
 My Ph.D. subject was <b> Designing and analyzing collaborative activities in multi-surface environments</b>, which is in the field of Human-Computer Interaction.
-I am experienced in UX research & design, and Frontend developing.</p>
+I am experienced in UX research & design, and Full-stack developing.</p>
 	</div>
 	<div>
 		<hr class="styled-hr" style="width:100%;">